Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 Veterans Affairs provides eligible military veterans with a variety of grant opportunities that can be used for home modification:

-• Special Home Adaptation (SHA) Grant – The requirements for this grant are less strict compared to the SAH grant.
-Disabled veterans or their family members can qualify for up to $22,000 in financing for home improvements.
+• Special Home Adaptation (SHA) Grant: The requirements for this grant are less strict compared to the SAH grant.
+Disabled veterans or their family members can qualify for up to $22,036 in financing for home improvements.
 Veterans must have a qualifying, service-related disability.

-• Home Improvements and Structural Alterations (HISA) Grant – Through this program, veterans can obtain financing to cover home modifications based on their current health issues, related to service or not.
-Service-connected veterans can receive up to $6,800, and non-service-connected veterans can receive up to $2,000 for home modifications.
+• Home Improvements and Structural Alterations (HISA) Grant: Through this program, veterans can obtain financing to cover home modifications based on their current health issues, related to service or not.
+Veterans with a service-connected disability (or compensable disability) can receive up to $6,800, and veterans with other types of disabilities can receive up to $2,000 for home modifications.

 Additional Financial Resources for Walk-In Tubs